Musings

 Nicholas Jubber returns to Red Lion Books

 Never underestimate the gratitude that an author has for their readership (and the booksellers) who champion their work.
 On a cold January evening, Nicholas (Nick) Jubber travelled all the way from Dorset to speak with Red Lion Books – here in Essex – about his new book; THE FAIRY TELLERS (Published 20th January, Hachette).
-He
+He politely requested a cup of tea before settling into our ‘Author’s Chair’ where he entranced us with the stories behind the stories.
+Who wrote the fairy tales that have been told and retold for centuries?
+In this far-ranging quest, award-winning author Nick has unearthed the lives

 -